mateochr/Producer-Consumer/README.md

 Additionally every consumer and producer print the number they inserted/removed.

+### proco.h

+Header file with global variables and declarations of functions.

+### procoMN.c

+The main function that checks if the input is valid and creates the producer/consumer threads.

+### proco-common.c

+Definition of functions that ensure the proper operation of the circular buffer, along with lock mutexes and conditionals to provide thread synchronization.

 ## HowTo
 The input must be five variables or the program will not run (e.g. 3 4 24 15 3).
 3 producers, 4 consumers, 24 is the quantity of the random numbers, 15 is capacity of the circular buffer and 3 wokrs as a seed for the random number generator.